qiang-yi/GEOG476/lecture/lec11_web_map_service.md

   3. a choropleth map "the ratio of population in flood zone per county"
   4. a basemap.

+### Step 1: Add WMS layers to layer control
 Delete all javascript codes between the `<script>` tags in index.html.
 Modify and add the following code to create a web map to show the multiple layers.

+The map should have a control to switch and turn on/off the layers.
+You can be creative to define styles for the layers.
+No need to replicate the example map below.

+You need to replace `WORKSPACE:LAYER_NAME` to your published layer names accordingly.

 ```javascript